List of 40 Famous Forests in India to visit

 Hotels like Forest View Resort and Vivanta Sawai Madhopur Lodge are outside the park boundary.
 You can see the forest view from your balcony in these accommodations, and many other such accommodations are available.

-4. Manas National Park Assam
+4. Manas National Park, Assam

-Manas National Park is the only Biosphere reserve in North-East India, and UNESCO announced the national park as a World Heritage site for rich biodiversity.
+Manas National Park is the only Biosphere reserve in North-East India, and UNESCO announced the national park as a World Heritage site for its rich biodiversity.
 The Manas National Park in Assam is a fantastic and dangerous forest in India.

 It’s a semi-evergreen forest.
 The park stands first in housing the maximum number of endangered Indian animals.
 The name Manas is derived from the Manas River flowing within the woods.